dhis2/dhis2-docs/src/developer/web-api/tracker.md

 - `GET /api/tracker/events/{id}`
     - retrieves an event given the provided id

-#### Response content types

 If not otherwise specified, JSON is the default response for the `GET` method.
 The API also supports CSV export for single and collection endpoints.
 Furthermore, it supports compressed JSON and CSV for the collection endpoint.

-##### Events CSV
+#### Events CSV

 In the case of CSV, the `fields` request parameter has no effect, and the response will always contain the following fields:

   - event (UID)
   - status (String)